boriskaus/FastScape.jl/README.md

 ![Dipping Dike example](docs/img/dippingdike.gif)
-The example above is from [DippingDyke.jl](./test/DippingDyke.jl), which is one of the example from FastScape.
+The movie above is [DippingDyke.jl](./test/DippingDyke.jl), one of the examples from FastScape.

 ### Installation